trans-hues/trans-resist/README.md

 Beware of undercover cops in your group chats and online organizing groups, but also be wary of people accusing others of being narcs/spies/undercover cops.
 Accusing others can be a tactic to sow distrust in a movement.

-Both of these reasons mean that sometimes it's best to organize in small groups with people you know directly and trust deeply.
+Both of these reasons mean that sometimes it's best to organize in small groups with people you know directly and trust deeply, or to rely on a trusted organization like [Black Lives Matter](https://blacklivesmatter.com/) for up-to-date information on local protests.

 Be wary of using your real name: in the US, finding someone's address with only their name is trivial, thanks to data brokers like Spokeo and Whitepages.